 2. Altitude Sickness

-First, reaching the Annapurna Base Camp is accepting one of the most significant and most fearsome challenges of high-altitude walking is altitude sickness.
-As one makes his or her way up to 4130 meters above sea level (13550 feet), one begins to feel the thinning of the oxygen levels in the atmosphere, making it difficult for one’s body to function perfectly.
+First, reaching the Annapurna Base Camp entails confronting one of the most significant and fearsome challenges of high-altitude walking: altitude sickness.
+As one makes one's way up to 4130 meters above sea level (13550 feet), one begins to feel the thinning of the atmosphere's oxygen, making it difficult for one's body to function optimally.

 This is likely to cause various symptoms that can dull one's trekking experience and, in extreme cases, threaten one's well-being.